corda/corda/docs/source/consensus.rst

 Changing notaries
 ~~~~~~~~~~~~~~~~~

-To change the notary for an input state, use the ``NotaryChangeProtocol``.
+To change the notary for an input state, use the ``NotaryChangeFlow``.
 For example:

 .. sourcecode:: kotlin

     @Suspendable
     fun changeNotary(originalState: StateAndRef<ContractState>,
                      newNotary: Party): StateAndRef<ContractState> {
-        val protocol = NotaryChangeProtocol.Instigator(originalState, newNotary)
+        val flow = NotaryChangeFlow.Instigator(originalState, newNotary)
-        return subProtocol(protocol)
+        return subFlow(flow)
     }

-The protocol will:
+The flow will:

 1. Construct a transaction with the old state as the input and the new state as the output